eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 Maximum sample size
 ===================

-Cyclone DDS provides a setting, ``Internal/MaxSampleSize``, to control the maximum size of samples that the service is willing to process.
+Eclipse Cyclone DDS provides a setting, ``Internal/MaxSampleSize``, to control the maximum size of samples that the service is willing to process.
 The size is the size of the (CDR) serialised payload, and the limit holds both for built-in data and for application data.
 The (CDR) serialised payload is never larger than the in-memory representation of the data.

 On the transmitting side, samples larger than ``MaxSampleSize`` are dropped with a warning in the.
-Cyclone DDS behaves as if the sample never existed.
+Eclipse Cyclone DDS behaves as if the sample never existed.

 Similarly, on the receiving side, samples large than ``MaxSampleSize`` are dropped as early as possible, immediately following the reception of a sample or fragment of one,